top of page

 They are also practical.
 Italy has enough microclimates, shoulder-season shifts, breezy evenings, church visits, and cooler mornings that a good layer nearly always earns its space.

-COMING SOON: I always pack layers that do double duty, practical enough for the day, polished enough for the photos, lunch, and whatever comes after.
+I always pack layers that do double duty: practical enough for cool mornings, train days, and breezy evenings, but polished enough for photos, lunch, and whatever comes after.

 Carry a bag that works hard quietly